naala89/plugins_transport_ftp/README.md

 # Configuration

-Add a remote output processor to your resource, i.e.
+Add a remote output processor to your resource.

+The output section example below will return the output in the response as well as upload the response to a server using FTP:

     output:
         -
             processor: xml_remote
             id: example XML Remote output
             filename: example.xml
-            transport: transport_ftp
+            transport: ApiOpenStudio\Plugins\TransportFtp
             parameters:
                 host: 192.168.0.1
                 root: /home/ftp_user